- General Help

 - Why are some prices subject to VAT?

 If the registration is presently owned by a VAT registered company or individual, VAT is added.
 Registrations sold by us on a commission basis are not subject to VAT.

 - How can I pay for my New Reg?

 You can pay using any of the following:

-Or, alternatively on Finance provided by V12 Retail Finance.
+Or, alternatively on Finance provided by Pay4Later Finance.